Doom Patrol: Gerard Way's Doom Patrol (volume 6)

-Doom Patrol: Weight of the Worlds
+Other characters introduced in Way's run included Terry None, Casey's roommate, eventually revealed to be Mr. Nobody's daughter; Lotion, Casey's cat, who Terry mutated into an anthropomorphic form; and the Reynolds family (paramedic Sam, his wife Valerie, and their magic-wielding son Lucius).
+This series ran 12 issues.

 First published in July 2019, Doom Patrol: Weight of the Worlds retained the oversight of Gerard Way's Young Animal imprint, and directly continued from the ending of Volume 6.
 The series saw the return of Elasti-Girl and Mento to the team and a brief appearance of Beast Boy.
 The plot primarily concerned Cliff Steele acquiring a new robot body that was ever upgrading to the point that he became an entire planet in an attempt to protect the universe from hurt, motivated by his mother disowning him and the loss of Dorothy Spinner.

-Cliff was eventually persuaded to stop by Crazy Jane who helped to deconstruct him into an infantile form.
+Cliff was eventually persuaded to stop by Crazy Jane, who helped to deconstruct him into an infantile form.

 The series was cancelled in October 2019 and came to a conclusion with its seventh issue in July 2020.

 Infinite Frontier

 Following the cancellation of their series, Robotman, Elasti-Girl, and Negative Man were reintroduced to the main DC continuity, alongside Niles Caulder, in issue #1 of Batman/Superman: World's Finest.
-The team helped the titular superheroes defeat Metallo and later performed surgery on Superman in order to cure him from red kryptonite poisoning.
+The team helped the titular superheroes defeat Metallo and later performed surgery on Superman to cure him of red kryptonite poisoning.

-Unstoppable Doom Patrol
+Unstoppable Doom Patrol (volume 7)

-The six-issue Unstoppable Doom Patrol series by writer Dennis Culver, artist Chris Burnham, and colorist Bruan Reber launches March 28, 2023.
+The seven-issue Unstoppable Doom Patrol series by writer Dennis Culver, artist Chris Burnham, and colorist Brian Reber launched March 28, 2023.
+It portrayed the Doom Patrol with a new mission: saving, protecting and training metahumans.
+The series had a primary team consisting of Robotman, Negative Man, Elasti-Woman, and led by a new personality of Crazy Jane calling herself "The Chief".
+New team members included Degenerate (who gained strength from negative emotions) and Beast Girl (who could encourage or discourage "primal instincts" in others).
+Supporting cast included Niles Caulder (no longer leading the team, but advising), Mento, Willoughby Kipling, Lotion, Lucius Reynolds, Flex Mentallo, and new members including Psylosimon (who had fungus-based superpowers) and Starbro (a metahuman who merged with a spore from Starro the Conqueror).
+This team was pursued by US government forces led by Peacemaker and fought a new version of the Brotherhood of Evil, led by General Immortus, who sought to gain the power of the Candlemaker.